Examples of our commitments to the student community and business world

-The Specialized Masters in Quality Management (ISMQ) from KEDGE and its partners, AFNOR and AFQP Aquitaine, organized a conference on February 10 on the KEDGE Bordeaux campus to present the new EFQM model to companies in the region, as well as the levers for progress and transformation it offers them (130 participants).
+The Specialised Master in Quality Management (ISMQ) from KEDGE and its partners, AFNOR and AFQP Aquitaine, organised a conference on the 10th of February on the KEDGE Bordeaux campus to present the new EFQM model to companies in the region, as well as the levers for progress and transformation it offers them (130 participants).

-The Specialized Masters in Quality Management (ISMQ) wins first place in the Eduniversal 2020 ranking of the best Specialized Masters in Quality.
+The Specialised Master in Quality Management (ISMQ) ranks first in the Eduniversal 2020 ranking of the best Masters specialised in Quality.

 - The Sulitest